AntonioTorres23/OpenGL_Notes/Anti Aliasing.md

 At first we had a technique called **super sample anti-aliasing** (SSAA) that temporarily uses a much higher resolution render buffer to render the scene in (super sampling).
 Then when the full scene is rendered, the resolution is downsampled back to the normal resolution.
 This *extra* resolution was used to prevent these jagged edges.
 While it did provide us with a solution to the aliasing problem, it came with a major performance drawback since we have to draw **a lot** more fragments than usual.
 This technique therefore only had a short glory moment.

-This technique did give birht
+This technique did give birth to a more modern technique called **multisample anti-aliasing**